 I ate at all the Japanese restaurants at Marina Bay Sands, Singapore, for this review.
 Well, all except Waku Ghin which I currently can't afford!
+Scroll down to see which is the best and worst!
 (All paid for by myself, non-sponsored)

 Marina Bay Sands in Singapore is one of the most popular places to hang out in Singapore, for both tourists and locals.
 (Click the link for my thoughts on staying in the hotel.)